 The best Bluetooth outdoor speaker that we've tested is the Pohopa EF-B210G.
 This set of portable Bluetooth speakers is for long-term outdoor use, and they're even rated IPX4 for water resistance, though we don't test for this.
 Their lantern-style design can blend easily into your outdoor decor so that they can become a permanent addition to your patio setup, and you can even turn on their LED lights to add ambiance at night.

 You can pair your smartphone to these speakers via Bluetooth to wirelessly play music, podcasts, and audiobooks from your smartphone or other mobile devices.
 While they don't get very loud, there isn't much compression at max volume, so audio reproduction is clear and pure.
 They also last for 60 hours off of a single charge, which is exceptional and should be more than enough through multiple long days outside.

 Unfortunately, they have a slightly boomy sound profile that muddies vocals and lead instruments.
 It can also make them sound a bit honky and harsh.
 As a result, like many outdoor-oriented speakers we've tested, they aren't ideal for neutral listening, and unfortunately, there isn't any way to customize their sound profile.
 That said, if you're looking for a pair of outdoor-oriented speakers that suit your patio decor, they're a solid choice.

-Get the Alpine if you're looking for an outdoor speaker that can get louder and has longer battery life.
-However, if you're looking for a speaker with a more natural-sounding soundstage, consider the Limitless.
+Get the Alpine if you're looking for an outdoor speaker that can get louder and has longer-lasting battery life.
+That said, if you prefer a speaker with a wider-sounding soundstage, check out the Limitless instead.

 Jun 09, 2021: Verified picks for accuracy, and updated text for clarity.